ConnectBox/connectbox-pi/README.md

 ## General System

 * set host and domain
+* firewall
+  * make sure http, dhcp, dns are the only services visible on wlan0 (all others should come from eth0) - document this

 ## Security review

 * change default passwords
 * disable pi account and replace with admin type account
-* make sure http is the only service visible on wlan0 (all others should come from eth0) - document this
 * make sure dnsmasq and hostapd output is scrubbed for MAC addresses, that would be incriminating